 Now, it’s time to tidy up the work space so you’ll have a fresh start at your next session.
 You are well on your way to tackling the paper piles!
 See, it’s more fun to have a buddy to help you sort through the piles.
 Breathe a sigh of relief…you are making great progress!

 Scheduling these paper dates puts an end to procrastination because you don’t have to tackle everything all at once.
 Realistically most people are not able to clear through the paper piles all at once.

 To avoid future paper piles, there needs to be a home for all your documents that you want to keep.
 Clutter happens when things don’t have a home.
 The best time to find a home for things is when your space is clear and bare.
 You’ll have a better idea of what your space is capable of holding.

 Organizational expert Stephanie Culp recommends to have four baskets for your paper.
 I personally like to have just three.
 I don’t have a lot of paper bills coming in and so I combine my “to do” basket with my “to pay” basket and use a file folder to separate them.
+I used these folders for my wall file storage system.
 See below for example:

 - A To Pay basket

 - A To File basket

 This is the storage system I currently use so that I can avoid future paper piles.
 Papers can easily be added to this decorative wall storage system.
 I like that it blends in with the decor and I love that I don’t have anymore paper piles on the counters.